ksylvan/docker-mail-server/README.md

 Note that files placed in `www/` are ignored by git and will have to be backed up.

+### Ansible task tags for website setup

+The website setup tasks are tagged with `website`.

+To run *only* deploy web site files, run this:

+    ANSIBLE_OPTS='--tags=website' make -e mailserver

 ## Redeploying, starting over.

 On your control host, the first time you run this, it will run `./bin/setup`